HappenedByProxy/USW-Referencing/README.md

 - Double colon after "Accessed"
 - Edition gains an "n" (edn instead of ed)

+## What it's missing:
+- Does not italicise corporate authors.

 ## Ways to help
 Please create pull issues that can fix the following things: